Miguel Cotto: Personal life

-Cotto is married to Melissa Guzmán with whom he has three children, Luis, Alondra and Miguel Cotto III.
+Cotto married Melissa Guzmán in 1998.
+They have three children, Luis, Alondra, and Miguel Cotto III.
 Cotto has another daughter from a previous relationship, who was born in November 2006.

 Cotto also owns and presides a boxing promotion named "Promociones Miguel Cotto", which organizes fight cards in Puerto Rico.
 Similarly he founded "El Ángel", a non-profit organization that promotes physical activity and measures against infant obesity.
 Marc Eckō, fashion designer and owner of Eckō Unltd., selected Cotto when promoting the brand within the sport, citing the boxer's "fearless" demeanor as one of the main reasons behind this agreement.
 As a product of this partnership, Eckō Unltd. produced boxing gear for him as well as mainstream clothing accessories for the general public.
-Miguel Cotto's uncle David Cotto was the first Cotto to be a boxer, he was trained by Bob Foster out of Albuquerque New Mexico and Managed by Jack Luce.
-In the same stable was Clint Jackson and Tommy Cordova.
+Miguel Cotto's uncle David Cotto was the first Cotto to be a boxer, he was trained by Bob Foster out of Albuquerque, New Mexico, and managed by Jack Luce.
+David was a stablemate of Clint Jackson and Tommy Cordova.
 His career was cut short due to a gunshot wound to his right hand while working as an NYPD officer.